shaikhsameer018856-code/java/README.md

 # java
-Software Engineer passionate about building efficient, scalable, and user-focused applications.
-Skilled in problem-solving, OOP, and clean coding practices.
-Continuously learning new technologies and improving fundamentals to deliver reliable and high-quality software solutions.
+I am a passionate Software Engineer with a strong interest in building efficient, scalable, and user-focused applications.
+I enjoy working with modern technologies, solving real-world problems, and continuously improving my skills.
+My work reflects clean code practices, logical thinking, and a commitment to learning and growth.
+I actively explore new tools, contribute to meaningful projects, and strive to deliver high-quality software solutions.